WayneYellow/simple-image-processing-tool/README.md

-click the open image button to open an image an image should be shown in the bottom of the window then you can choose the function you want to use some function requires user input some value to work
+click the open image button to open an image an image should be shown in the bottom of the window then you can choose the function you want to use some function requires user input to work
 - the operation is always done on the original image
 - for overlay effect or apply repeatedly, you need to click save after doing a operation then you can do another operation on the edited image, and so on